bazelboost/registry/README.md

 ## Bazel Boost Repository Structure

 Each repository in the bazelboost org maintains a `bazelboost-*` branch for each version it supports.
 At this time we're limiting support to `1.83.0` until everything is relatively stable.
-No source file modifications are permitted, only bazel related files may be added.
+No source file modifications are permitted, only Bazel-related files may be added.